Skip to main content

 Web Service API

-The Web Service provides a direct interface to SCCM and can be used by third-party applications.
+The web service provides a direct interface to SCCM and can be used by third-party applications.

-Integration in Visual Studio
+Integration with Visual Studio

-This video shows the steps described here:
+This video demonstrates the steps described here:

 soap_header_setting_thumb_480_0.png